 There are three main components to the MA degree: proficiency in an Eastern European/Eurasian language, 38-credit hours of area studies course work, and the defending of a thesis or passing of a written exam.
-For full-time students, the MA in Slavic and East European Studies typically takes four semesters to complete, or two academic years.
+For full-time students, the MA in Slavic, East European and Eurasian Studies typically takes four semesters to complete, or two academic years.
 However, CSEEES also welcomes part-time study.
 Students must meet all degree requirements in a timely manner and must complete the MA degree within a five-year period.
 Students pursuing a dual degree have six years to complete all requirements.